Sydney-Informatics-Hub/hello-nextflow-2025/docs/part1/05_inputs.md

     1. Describe Nextflow channel types
     2. Utlizie Nextflow process input blocks
     3. Use channels to run multiple inputs through a process
-    4. Use operators to manipulate data within a channel

 So far, you've been emitting a greeting ('Hello World!') that has been hardcoded into the script block.
 In a more realistic situation, you might want to pass a variable input to your script, much like you pass files to command line tools for analysis.